Boat Trips and Adventures on The Big Island

 Whale watching trips: Various vessels take you out for a glimpse of Hawaii’s cetaceans — humpback, sperm, and pilot whales as well as four species of dolphin.
 (Whale migration season is January through April.)
 If you’re adventurous (and don’t have back trouble) try an exciting, bumpy ride in a Zodiac.
 These huge inflatable rubber rafts put you right on — and in — the waves.
 You’ll want to wear your bathing suit for this ride.
 Click here for Big Island Whale Watching Tour Providers.

 Deep Sea Fishing

-Fishing charters depart from Lahaina and Ma'alaea Harbors, and usually head to calmer waters on the leeward (southwest) side of the island.
-(You can also take a boat tour of the rougher, windward coast.)
-Hawaii's charter boat rates are generally low because any fish caught belongs to the boat rather than to the angler (though most captains will share good table fish with the fishing party).
+There’s a fleet of charter fishing boats waiting to take you out to catch yours, but you probably won’t be able to keep the fish.
+Hawaii’s charter boat rates are generally low because any fish caught belongs to the boat rather than to the angler (though most captains will share good table fish with the fishing party).

-Most game fishing takes place from February through December.
-You can hire an entire boat or share one for a full-day or half-day, with equipment and bait provided.
-Licenses are not required, but bring your camera.
-You won't want to miss a shot of you and "the big one."
+Most game fishing takes place in the calmer Kona waters from February through December, but the peak months are July, August, and September.
+You can hire an entire boat or share one for a full-day or half-day with equipment and bait provided.
+Licenses are not required.
+You’ll need to bring your own food and beverage — and don’t forget the camera for that priceless shot of you standing beside a huge “big blue.”

 All but a few of the charters leave from Honokohau Harbor, just north of Kailua-Kona, and have experienced captains and crews.
 If you’re experienced yourself, you’ll know what you’re looking for in a boat and captain, but if you’re not familiar with deep sea fishing you may want to talk to one of the many booking agents who can help you find the right charter for you.